-Lumito’s long-term vision is to offer a product that frees up resources, increases precision and minimizes the risk of human error to the digital tissue diagnostics market.
+Lumito’s long-term vision is to offer the digital tissue diagnostics market a product that frees up resources, increases precision and minimizes the risk of human error when diagnosing cancer indications.
 The technology meets the increasing requirements of the market and makes it possible to improve tissue diagnostics significantly by enhancing the quality of analysis and shorten the analysis time.
-Our technology opens up entirely new prospects to search for multiple disease markers in the same tissue section – so-called multiplexing – and further enables automation and digital analysis.
+Our technology opens up entirely new prospects to search for multiple disease markers in the same tissue section, so-called multiplexing, and further enables digital analysis and automation.

 The capital base was strengthened in October by means of a directed new issue of MSEK 45, in which the existing shareholders also were compensated for its dilutive effect.
 The proceeds will, among other things, be used to strengthen the organization and internal competence for a future launch and to conduct further development of the next generation of Lumito’s scanner and reagents.